 Some visual signs to alert you to a rodent infestation include gnaw marks, droppings, grease marks on walls, and food packaging with holes in it.
 If you see signs of rodents on your property, it is important to take immediate action so that these prolific breeders don't take over your Georgia yard or home.

 Rodents live in a variety of places.
 Wherever rats or mice choose to nest, the location is usually secluded, hiding them from a predator's view.
 Outside, rodents hide under fallen trees or inside tree hollows, woodpiles, ground holes, landscaping plants, gardens, roof eaves, and fruit trees.

 Our homes, garages, and sheds often act as a home to rodents.
 Inside, they like to create their nests near foraging sites (usually our kitchens).
 Basements, attics, rafters, cabinets, spaces behind appliances, and storage boxes are frequent nesting sites for rodents.
 They also won't hesitate to nest under the hood of cars, lawnmowers, and other small equipment.

 How do I get rid of rodents?

-Let the professionals at Prestige Pest Control get rid of rodents from your Georgia property.
+Let the professionals at Prestige Pest Control get rid of rodents from your Savannah or Pooler property.
 Our professionals know how destructive and unwanted rodents are and will work quickly to remove them from your property.